Cal/OSHA Enforcement Branch

 - Construction employers registered to work with asbestos must report the start of asbestos-related work.15

 - Construction employers must report planned work potentially involving exposure to lead.16

 Mining and Tunneling Employers

-- Mining and tunneling employers must notify the nearest office of the M&T Unit to conduct a pre-job safety conference and obtain classification of environmental hazards18, and to report excessive gas levels, fires, or other hazards.18
+- Mining and tunneling employers must notify the nearest office of the M&T Unit to obtain classification of environmental hazards prior to bidding a project and to conduct a pre-job safety conference prior to beginning the project,17 and to report excessive gas levels, fires, or other hazards.18

 Petroleum Refinery Employers

 - Petroleum refinery employers must submit to the PSM Unit every September 15 a full schedule of planned turnarounds for all affected units for the following calendar year.19

 Employers Using a Carcinogen